inkVerb/Vubuntu-info/README.md

 - It automatically adds a Docky dock and Guake for startup, already configured
 - You might consider installing Vubuntu™ before installing Ubuntu Studio, if you want to install all of Ubuntu Studio.
 Since many larger apps are included in Vubuntu™ Desktop, your Ubuntu Studio install time will be shorter.
 - Planned: Vubuntu™ eventually plans to be an easily-installed Ubuntu distro that could be installed via unetbootin & USB.

-inkVerb and Canonical are NOT associated, but Canonical is awesome anyway.